 - In ArcGIS Pro, right-click a toolbox in the Catalog pane, and click New > Script

-- In the script tool property page, set the properties of the script tool as below.
+- On the script tool property page, set the properties of the script tool as follows:

 - In the General section, type the Name and Label for the script tool.
 For example, type ExportAttachments as the Name, and Export Attachments as the Label.
-The label is the display name for the script tool, as shown in the Geoprocessing pane.
+The label displays the name of the script tool, as shown in the Geoprocessing pane.

 - Check the Store tool with relative path check box.

 - In the Parameters section, type Attachments Table in the first row of the Label column, and set the Data Type as Table.
-This is the first parameter of the script tool.
-This parameter defines the table containing the attachments to export.
+This is the first parameter of the script tool and it defines the table containing the attachments to export.